 That being said, there’s certainly evidence that points to Reddit being far more toxic than you may think at first glance, especially if you take a look at the front page.

 When you venture past the front page, you’ll still find some holdout communities that are based off of toxic ideas, but many of these communities have been purged.

+If you’re wondering why is Reddit so toxic, you should understand that it’s all about some of the subreddits.
 In the past, Reddit was rife with communities that subsisted on toxicity and hate.
 Subreddits like r/fatpeoplehate and r/TheDonald gave Reddit something of a bad name.
 In fact, these had such an impact on Reddit’s image (and the money that Reddit was making) that the site’s admins stepped in and banned these communities.

 However, communities of people aren’t the only things that are toxic on Reddit.
 Sometimes the rot extends beyond the bottom rung and creeps into the management levels.

 For example, Reddit has had its fair share of domineering moderators who delete posts and comments at their leisure, especially if they disagree with them.

 Even seemingly innocent communities like scale-modeling subreddits and the like have some moderators who simply don’t know when to take a step back and see what they’re doing.
 There’s no doubt that being a volunteer moderator for a subreddit is grueling work, but that’s no reason to take it out on community members.

 In recent years, the issue of toxicity in online communities has become increasingly prevalent.
 Unfortunately, some subreddits have become particularly notorious for harboring a toxic environment and normalizing hateful or otherwise inappropriate behavior.
 A recent analysis has shown that the following are the most toxic environments: